aepatino5112/tekkadot/README.md

 ## <a name="introduction">🤖 Introduction</a>
-tekkadot is a Web3-powered e-commerce platform where users can buy, sell, and trade technology products and NFTs in a decentralized environment.
+TekkaDot is a Web3-powered e-commerce platform where users can buy, sell, and trade technology products and NFTs in a decentralized environment.
 Our goal is to make digital and physical tech assets accessible through a secure, transparent, and community-driven marketplace.

 ## <a name="features">🔋 Features</a>